mercurialworld/mix-it-up/README.md

+# BIG NOTE

+> [!CAUTION]
+> I'm using streamer.bot now, so all of this is now outdated.
+Yay!
+[Here's](https://github.com/mercurialworld/streamer.bot) the repo for that stuff.

+# original README

-# Mix it Up Scripts
+## Mix it Up Scripts

 > [!CAUTION]
 > ERROR: Python executable path must be set under Settings ⇾ Commands to run Python scripts